hassio-addons/bashio/README.md

 ## Functions

-Bashio has more then 250+ functions available: communicating with the Hass.io API, Have I Been Pwned, file system, logging, configuration handling and a lot more!
+Bashio has more then 250+ functions available: communicating with the Supervisor API, Have I Been Pwned, file system, logging, configuration handling and a lot more!

 The best way to get around, would be by looking at the different modules